nporteschaikin/peak/README.md

   <img src="@(images/peak.jpg)" />
   ```

-When watching the theme, Peak will render Tumblr tags with the specified blog's context, like so:
+When watching the theme, Peak will render Tumblr tags and blocks with the specified blog's context, like so:

 ```html
 <!DOCTYPE html>